nperlmut31/Translator/README.md

 # Translator

-The repo contains a neural machine translator.
+The repo contains a german-english neural machine translator.
 The architecture contains four main components: encoder RNN, decoder RNN, and attention mechanism.
 The output sequences are decoded using beam search.
+The training method that we use is *teacher forcing*.

 The model is trained using "teacher forcing".
+The model is trained on the: [Europarl German-English dataset](https://www.statmt.org/europarl/).

 The model's design is inspired by the contents of the paper: [Affective Approaches to Attention-based Neural Machine Translation](https://www-nlp.stanford.edu/pubs/emnlp15_attn.pdf).